nathanielshak/advancedprogramming/Lesson1/macsetup.md

 	Python 3.x.xx

 That means you have Python 3 set up instead of 2, in which case you should either talk to a mentor to change it to 2 (which will be a bit more complicated) or just go on with it.
-There are some minor syntactical differences between 2 and 3 (mostly the "print" statements), but most of the changes won't be super noticeable.
+There are some minor syntactical differences between 2 and 3 (mostly the "print" statements), but most of the differences won't be super noticeable.

 *Okay, let's continue*.